BendibHafed/simple_cicd_aws_flask_project/README.md

 ### 🔹 Destroy Workflow – `.github/workflows/destroy.yaml`
 - Triggered manually (`workflow_dispatch`).
 - Runs `terraform destroy` to remove all AWS resources.
-- Cleans up local state files.
+- Cleans up local state files (if needed), but first you have to create a backup tfstate.

 ---